 To reduce gloss and to obtain a matt surface, simply use sandpaper of very fine grain to sand down the surface.
 This approach is simple and sustainable.
 To reduce the gloss add Gelomat to the color.
 Gelomat is a solvent-based matting agent.

-Notes for a painting with Tonkin oil:
+Notes for working with Tonkin oil:

 Note: The oil varnish will form a skin like film on the surface while being stored.